Ottawa, May 4, 2022

 - Medical or health care environments (e.g., hospitals, doctor’s offices, dental offices, environments to which emergency response teams or first responders are deployed, residential care homes, long term care institutional facilities, medical and veterinary clinics) which can be contaminated with microorganisms that are considered harmful to human health; or

 8. The noxious substance or contaminant may be in the air, in a gas, in a liquid/fluid, on/in a surface/object, or in an infected host organism (e.g., human, plant or animal).

 Goods to be employed in a noxious atmosphere

-6. Goods typically worn by health care workers as personal protective equipment (PPE) will qualify for classification under one of the applicable tariff provisions if they meet the terms of the heading, subheading and tariff item and are not more specifically classified elsewhere.
+10. Goods typically worn by health care workers as personal protective equipment (PPE) will qualify for classification under one of the applicable tariff provisions only if they meet the terms of the heading, subheading and tariff item and are not more specifically classified elsewhere.

 11. For example, as discussed in CITT decision Cardinal Health Canada Inc. v.
 President of the Canada Border Services Agency (referred subsequently as Cardinal Health) (AP-2018-038), subheading 4015.11 specifically provides for surgical gloves of vulcanized rubber other than hard rubber; therefore surgical gloves of vulcanized rubber other than hard rubber cannot be classified under subheading 4015.19, which includes tariff item 4015.19.10 (“Protective gloves to be employed with protective suits in a noxious atmosphere”).

 12. The use of PPE goods is recognized internationally as critical control measures to help mitigate against the transmission of infection, disease and other life-threatening hazards.

 PPE standards and/or technical specifications

 13. The World Health Organization (WHO), the Canadian Centre of Occupational Health and Safety (CCOHS) and the United States Center for Disease Control (CDC) and other internationally recognized health and safety organizations have guidelines and recommendations with respect to the use of PPE in managing the risks posed by hazards found in noxious atmosphere, including infection prevention and control.

 15. A list of recognized certifying bodies is provided in Appendix B - Table of Recognized Certifying Bodies for Personal Protective Equipment (PPE).